chuot/rdio-scanner/docs/config/others.md

         "pruneDays": 7,

         // [optional] Lower the display brightness when no active call
-        // The default is false
+        // The default is true
-        "useDimmer": false,
+        "useDimmer": true,

         // [optional] Can talkgroups be activated/disabled by groups on the *select tgs panel*
         // The default is true